 How to serve arancini

-As I love my arancini in a handy bite-size, I also love serving them with my favourite sauces to drizzle on top or dip into.
-Tomato-based sauces fit the flavour profile the best – but you can also enjoy the arancini without any sauce, they’re snack-a-licious on their own.
+As I love my arancini in a handy bite-size, I also love serving them with my favorite sauces to drizzle on top or dip into.
+Tomato-based sauces fit the flavor profile the best - but you can also enjoy the arancini without any sauce, they're snack-a-licious on their own.

 This recipe is:

 - deliciously crunchy